dhinesh2683/Redbus/README.md

+Redbus Data Scraping with Selenium & Dynamic Filtering using Streamlit

 This project involves scraping data from the Redbus website using Selenium, storing the scraped data in an SQLite database, and developing a Streamlit application to dynamically filter and display the data.
 The goal is to automate the data extraction process and provide a user-friendly interface for data exploration.